allebone/help.omni.af.mil/docs/PEX/Scheduling.md

 4. Select a status type from the Available list displayed \(e.g., Title 10, Title 32, Not DNIF\).

-A. If no list displays this indicates your squadron hasn’t pre-loaded a coded script for your status types \(see note above\).
+1. If no list displays this indicates your squadron hasn’t pre-loaded a coded script for your status types \(see note above\).

 5. Click done then Save.